Asifa-khanam/Flight_Delay_Analysis/README.md

 - Certain airports have higher delays

 HOW TO VIEW DATA
-- Go to FLIGHTANALYSIS file
+- Go to FLIGHTANALYSIS.pbix file
 - CLick on View RAW
 - This downloads PowerBI file to Open